Hammer, Claw, and Mallet Toes - Explore the Differences

 Hammer toes, claw toes, and mallet toes are common conditions that affect the shape and function of your toes.
 While they may seem similar, each condition has distinct characteristics and causes.

-**Hammer Toes** Hammer toes occur when the middle joint of the toe bends downward, resembling a hammer.
+Hammer toes occur when the middle joint of the toe bends downward, resembling a hammer.
 This condition typically affects the second toe but can occur in other toes as well.
 Common causes include tight shoes, muscle imbalances, and genetics.
+If you're experiencing toe deformities and related foot pain, early intervention is important.

-Treatment options vary depending on the severity and may include proper footwear, stretching exercises, orthotics, or surgical intervention in severe cases.
+Treatment options vary depending on the severity and may include:

 If you're experiencing any of these conditions, we recommend scheduling a consultation with our podiatry team for a proper diagnosis and treatment plan.